Trivivium/devops-2k20/report/REPORT.md

 database as it also originates from Microsoft.
-The column data-types used in T-SQL (which is the SQL dialect used in SQL Server) has direct translation to C# types, which provides us with confidence in the reliability during materialization of database (e.g., date-time or decimal precision).
+The column data-types used in T-SQL (which is the SQL dialect used in SQL Server) has direct translation to C# types, which provides us with confidence in the reliability during materialization of database record (e.g., not losing date-time or decimal precision).

 We did consider other alternatives of relational databases, but ended up deciding on the solution we had most confidence in.
 Alternatives like